CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/getting-started.md

 Learn to build and automate a smart store‑operations agent using Microsoft Copilot Studio, leveraging AI models like text embeddings, language models, and generative AI.
 By the end of this lab, you will:

-- **Provision a Power Platform Environment Copilot Studio Environment:** Understand how to set up your Power Platform tenant, enable the Copilot Studio free trial, and configure Azure AI and Dataverse permissions.
+- **Setting up Pre-Requisites for Store operations Agent:** Understand how to set up your Power Platform tenant, enable the Copilot Studio free trial, and configure Azure AI and Dataverse permissions.

 - **Create Store‑Operations Agent in Copilot Studio:** Get insights on spinning up a new Copilot Studio agent, assigning it a name and description, and connecting initial knowledge sources (product catalog, policy docs, website content).